Artillex-Studios/Documentation/Writerside/topics/Developer-API2.md

 }
 ```

-Next, you will have to register the hook, like this (`this` should be the instance of your main class):
+Next, you will have to register the hook: (`this` should be the instance of your main class):
 ```Java
 final AxBoostersExample booster = new AxBoostersExample();
 // register the booster